 With over 11 million annual visitors, the Great Smoky Mountains National Park is the most popular national park in America!
-Most of the vacationers who come to the Tennessee-side of the Smokies choose to stay over in Sevier County, which is located right on the border of the national park.
+Most of the vacationers who come to the Tennessee side of the Smokies choose to stay in Sevier County, which is located right on the border of the national park.
 Sevier County is home to the best mountain towns in Tennessee.
-To help you make the most of your getaway in Sevier County, we’ve put together a guide to the five best towns in the Smoky Mountains.
+To help you make the most of your getaway in Sevier County, we’ve put together a guide to the 5 best towns in the Smoky Mountains:

 Gatlinburg is the most famous mountain town in Tennessee, boasting a convenient entrance to the national park along U.S. Route 441.
 In many ways, Gatlinburg is filled with contradictions.
 It is a small town with less than 4,000 permanent residents, but it hosts millions of guests each year.
 Gatlinburg is surrounded by gorgeous natural scenery and mountain views, yet it features a bustling downtown area that is overflowing with attractions, shops, and restaurants.
 It is this unique mix of quaint charm and vacation fun that makes Gatlinburg such a special place to visit.

 2. Pigeon Forge

 Pigeon Forge’s motto is “The Center of Fun in the Smokies,” and it certainly lives up to this slogan!
 The Parkway, the main highway that cuts through the center of Pigeon Forge, is lined with a seemingly endless array of museums, dinner theaters, go-kart tracks, souvenir shops, and restaurants.
 Simply driving down this road is a memorable experience in itself, as you’ll see an enormous replica of the Titanic, King Kong scaling the Empire State Building, an upside-down building, and even more delightfully strange sights.